 Pre- and post-construction building condition surveys will be conducted on nearby buildings and structures.
-The inspections will document the existing condition of the property and typically note the location of all visible cracks and/or defects observed by the inspector.
+The inspections will be comprehensively written up, and a photographic condition report will be produced by an appropriate professional prior to relevant works commencing These reports will document the existing condition of the property and typically note the location of all visible cracks and/or defects observed by the inspector.
 The post construction survey will record any changes to the property at construction completion.